-Ninety-eight per cent of Australians engage with arts and culture in some way, be it through listening to music, reading, dancing, DJ-ing, clubbing, accessing screen and online content and visual arts, comedy, fashion, attending cultural events or interacting with our cultural heritage (Australia Council for the Arts 2020a).
+Ninety-eight per cent of people in Australia engage with arts and culture.
+For example, music, reading, dancing, DJ-ing, clubbing, screen and online content, visual arts, comedy, fashion, attending cultural events or interacting with our cultural heritage (Australia Council for the Arts 2020a).

-Changes in technology, and the experience of the lockdown period of the pandemic, have created both opportunities and risks in ensuring Australian artistic work reaches and engages Australian audiences.
-For example, the pandemic saw an increase in audiences moving to streaming platforms where content regulations do not apply.
-In acknowledging this, there are still large audiences who rely on and seek out non-digital forms for their participation in culture.
-Changes in ticket-buying behaviour following the experience of last-minute cancellations have seen audiences become more reluctant to purchase tickets as early as they once did, creating significant challenges for cash flow and the viability of events.

-Opportunities are found in the growing demand for Australian culture and creativity overseas, and the potential to expand the reach of Australian stories for both domestic and international audiences.
-Stories and creative content which showcase Australian talent, engage with Australian history and represent contemporary Australia resonate and connect with people and communities across the globe, including potential visitors.
+There has been a shift in the way audiences engage with artistic work.
+This is partly due to people's experience of the lockdown period of the pandemic and changes in technology.
+This shift has created risks and opportunities.
+For example, the pandemic saw more people move towards streaming platforms where content regulations do not apply.
+Also, following the experience of last-minute cancellations, people have become more reluctant to buy tickets early as they once did, which creates significant challenges for cash flow and the ability to run events.
+But there is growing demand for Australian culture and creativity overseas, and opportunities to expand the reach of Australian stories for domestic and international audiences.
+Stories and creative content that showcase Australian talent, engage with Australian history and represent contemporary Australia connect with people across the globe.

+We will increase connection and access to creative work through a range of measures.
+For example, we will:

-Revive is underpinned by a commitment to drive connection and access to creative work, support investment in Australia's growing creative industries, foster and enable reciprocal arrangements for cultural engagement, co-production and touring, modernise regulatory settings for the creators of digital content, grow access to international markets, and support international cultural collaboration and exchange.
+- support investment in Australia's growing creative industries - encourage co-production and touring - modernise regulatory settings for the creators of digital content - grow access to international markets - support local and international cultural collaboration and exchange.

-This commitment is consistent with the requirement to continue supporting and funding the national broadcasters and the language, radio and television services that continue to be central to the cultural life of Australians.
+We will also continue to support and fund the national broadcasters and language, radio and television services that are central to the cultural life of people in Australia.

-- Australia can become a cultural powerhouse whose compelling creativity is locally loved, nationally valued and globally influential. - A New Approach (ANA)
+'Australia can become a cultural powerhouse whose compelling creativity is locally loved, nationally valued and globally influential.'

+- A New Approach (ANA)